TEMz1/Cinema-Booking-System-CRUD-/README.md

 **Key Features:**
 1. User Authentication & Email Verification:
-   • PHPMailer is utilized to send email verification links upon user registration.
+   • PHPMailer is utilized to send email verification links upon user registration.<br>
    • Users can also request password reset emails if they forget their credentials.

 2. Secure Online Payment with Midtrans:

-   • The system integrates Midtrans payment gateway to facilitate secure and seamless transactions for   ticket bookings.
+   • The system integrates Midtrans payment gateway to facilitate secure and seamless transactions for   ticket bookings.<br>
    • Once the payment is successfully processed, the system automatically generates a PDF ticket containing a QR Code, which is sent to the user’s registered email via PHPMailer.

 3. QR Code Scanning for Ticket Validation:
-   • At the cinema counter, clerks can scan the QR Code on the ticket to verify its authenticity and grant access to the customer.
+   • At the cinema counter, clerks can scan the QR Code on the ticket to verify its authenticity and grant access to the customer.<br>
    • This ensures a fast and efficient check-in process for moviegoers.

 This project is designed to provide a smooth, secure, and efficient movie ticket booking experience, combining the power of PHP Native, PHPMailer, and Midtrans.